LanHikari22/lan-setup-notes/lan/topics/tooling/obsidian/entries/2025/000 Setting up time logging in Obsidian.md

 ./scripts/templater/data/$username
 ```

+# 4 Some Issues

+2025-09-10 Wk 37 Wed - 05:27 +03:00

+Notes from [[004 Parse parent frontmatter property for time log summaries]] to look into the timezones set up for the time logger.

-# 4 Ideas
+# 5 Some Ideas

 2025-06-22 Wk 25 Sun - 20:31

-## 4.1 This could turn into a plugin or an enhancement to Super Simple Time Tracker
+This could turn into a plugin or an enhancement to Super Simple Time Tracker

-# 5 External
+# 6 External

 2025-07-18 Wk 29 Fri - 00:14